 It’s Oktoberfest with a difference in Durham this year with a Classical Anglo-German Music Performance.

-Classical music fans in Durham are in for a treat on October 7 when a Youth Orchestra from Germany play a joint concert with Durham County Youth Orchestra.
+Classical music fans in Durham are in for a treat next week when a Youth Orchestra from Germany play a joint concert with Durham County Youth Orchestra.

-Oktoberfest may be more traditionally about beer, but at St Joseph’s Church in Gilesgate, Oktoberfest is taking on a classical music persona.
+Oktoberfest may be more traditionally about beer, but in Durham on October 7, at St Joseph’s Church in Gilesgate, Oktoberfest is taking on a classical music persona.

 Over 50 young people from the Buxtehude Youth Symphony Orchestra will share the stage at St Joseph’s Church, with 50 of their counterparts from Durham, playing Sibelius‘ Finlandia and many more pieces including: